 Conclusion: Why You Feel Weird After Epsom Salt Bath

-If you feel weird after an epsom salt bath, it could be totally normal and you just need to make a few adjustments to the next time you take an epsom salt bath.
+If you’re experiencing something like feeling tired after an epsom salt bath, or feeling a little light-headed, it could be totally normal and you just need to make a few adjustments to the next time you take an epsom salt bath.

-But if you feel like your symptoms are not normal or are on the more severe symptom list, make sure you talk with your doctor.
+But if you feel like your symptoms are more serious, like having heart-palpitations after an epsom salt bath, or having extreme diarrhea after your epsom salt bath, these are not normal and are on the more severe symptom list, so please make sure you talk with your doctor.
 Don’t take a gamble with your health!

 READ MORE: Self Care Ideas While You’re At Home